CEED/libCEED/doc/sphinx/source/libCEEDapi.md

 - In the case of variable order spaces:

-  > - the dependent dofs (usually on the higher-order side of a face/edge) can be treated just like the hanging/dependent dofs case.
+  > - the dependent DoFs (usually on the higher-order side of a face/edge) can be treated just like the hanging/dependent DoFs case.

 - Quadrature point vector, **Q-vector**:

-  > - this is similar to **E-vector** where instead of dofs, the vector represents values at quadrature points, grouped by element.
+  > - this is similar to **E-vector** where instead of DoFs, the vector represents values at quadrature points, grouped by element.

 - In many cases it is useful to distinguish two types of vectors: